 Reaching out to potential clients and business partners might seem highly inefficient in the age of scalable communication and marketing through social media (especially if you have a low customer lifetime value that doesn’t justify one-on-one sales).

 In a way, however, it is one of the most powerful tools of any early-stage project.
-The main reason is that it allows you to gain first-hand experience of how various stakeholders perceive your business and offers.
+The main reason is that it allows you to gain first-hand experience with how various stakeholders perceive your business and offers.
 This is invaluable feedback in the validation stages, so not doing cold outreach is a big mistake.

 Stan Rymkiewicz sent 100+ cold emails when validating his business idea for Orapa.
 He’d pitch the product, get on a call, and try to sell it.
-He got around 10 yearly subscription purchases in this way.
+He got around ten yearly subscription purchases in this way.
 These subscriptions included a 90-day guarantee and a 60% discount on average.

 We also employed a cold outreach strategy for validating and pre-selling Scouth, our productized service offering remote talent scouting.
 Our cold outreach strategy centered on finding clients on Twitter: